 Honey + olive oil

 This popular combo adds the soothing benefits of honey, ideally manuka honey.
-It can act as an anti-inflammatory for the scalp, reducing irritation.
-And it also has humectant properties (i.e., its ability to attract water to the surface of the skin and hair as well as deliver hydration to the deeper layers), so it helps your hair and scalp retain moisture.
+It can act as an anti-inflammatory5 for the scalp, reducing irritation.
+And it also has humectant properties (i.e., its ability to attract water to the surface of the skin and hair as well as deliver hydration to the deeper layers), so it helps your hair and scalp retain moisture6.

 - In a small bowl, mix together 3 parts olive oil to 1 part honey.